 The town's old architecture is pleasant to stroll through and there are several quirky yet popular attractions including a river that's water changes directions, and a farmers market building that looks like a big ship.

-Cruise liners dock at the Pugsley A/B dock which is the fourth most visited Canadian cruise port.
-The A/B dock is beside a new cruise terminal welcomes its first passengers on June 9th 2009.
-The cruise terminal opens to downtown Saint John, within an easy walking distance of almost all the city's attractions except the river.
+Cruise liners dock at the Pugsley A/B dock, which is the fourth most visited Canadian cruise port.
+The A/B dock is beside a new cruise terminal.
+The cruise terminal opens to downtown Saint John, within easy walking distance of almost all the city's attractions except the river.

 The port office can be found in the new terminal building

-Almost everything except the Saint John River are easily walked to.
-The town can easily be seen on foot although guided tours can be enjoyed from horse-drawn carriages stationed at the cruise terminal.
+Almost everything except the Saint John River can be easily reached on foot.
+The town can easily be explored walking, although guided tours can be enjoyed from horse-drawn carriages stationed at the cruise terminal.
 Waiting taxis inside the cruise terminal gates are also available.

 Incredibly, the tides raise and lower 48 feet every day, which is a sight in itself and also has the effect of pushing water back up the Saint John River.
-Downtown monopolises the city's other attractions including a ship's hull shaped roof over the country's oldest continuing farmers market, a great local brewery removed , and the historic Fort LaTour, Forte Howe and Carleton Martello Tower.
+Most of the city's attractions are situated downtown, including a ship's hull shaped roof over the country's oldest continuing farmers market, a great local brewery, and the historic Fort LaTour, Fort Howe and Carleton Martello Tower.

 Billy's Seafood Company - Well regarded seafood in the City Market